Image credit: "School begins." N.Y. : Published by Keppler & Schwarzmann, 1899 January 25. Library of Congress.

 Visiting Assistant in Religion, Department of Religion, Florida State University, 2012-2013

 Saint Louis University:

-Arch City Religions: Global Religions, Local Faith in St. Louis (Spring 2017).
+Arch City Religions: Religious Faith and Practice in St. Louis

 Washington University in St. Louis: